Lavaburn/sensu-check-status-metric-mutator/README.md

 Flags:
-  -h, --help                          help for sensu-check-status-metric-mutator -t, --metric-name-template string   Template for naming the metric point for the check status (default "check_status")
+  -h, --help                          help for sensu-check-status-metric-mutator -t, --metric-name-template string   Template for naming the metric point for the check status (default "{{.Check.Name}}.status")

 Use "sensu-check-status-metric-mutator [command] --help" for more information about a command.
 ```